Didas-git/lilybird/packages/docs/src/content/docs/docs/jsx/components.md

 ## Modals

-Modals might be more daunting at first sight but they are really simple specially when using JSX components for them.
+Modals might seem more daunting at first sight, but they are really simple, especially when using JSX components for them.

 ```tsx
 import { TextInputModal } from "@lilybird/jsx";